frizadiga/sesepuh-hub/README.md

 ```

 ## What is Sesepuh Hub do?
-- **Multi-LLM support**: Connect to multiple LLMs like ChatGPT, Claude, and others. so you always have same way to talk to them
+- **Multi-LLM support**: Connect to multiple major LLMs like OpenAI, Claude, Gemini, and others. so you always have same way to talk to them
 - **Support token streaming**: You can set env `SESEPUH_NEED_STREAM=1` to get the response token by token
 - **Act as standard interface to connect to LLMs**: You can use `sesepuh-hub` as a standard interface to connect to LLMs, so you can use it in your own tools